-✓ Mainlines too small for the volume of water pumped contribute to high head requirements and lowered system efficiency.
-Water velocity through a mainline should never exceed 7 feet per second (fps).
-Velocities below 5 fps are best and are achievable through good design.
-Refer to page 49 in the Conversions and Formulas section for recommended maximum flow rates for different pipe sizes.
+✓ Mainlines too small for the volume of water pumped through them contribute to high head requirements and lowered system efficiency.
+Water velocity through a mainline should never exceed 7 feet per second (fps), and velocity below 5 fps is best.
+Refer to the Conversions and Formulas section of this book for recommended maximum flow rates for different pipe sizes.